Waynesville Career Center Computer Science Programs

 While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Waynesville Technical Academy, approximately 62% of students took out student loans averaging $6,423 a year.
 That adds up to $25,692 over four years for those students.

-The student loan default rate at Waynesville Technical Academy is 7.6%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at Waynesville Technical Academy is 1.7%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 Waynesville Career Center Undergraduate Student Diversity